 However… there are two types of “wild” strawberries: True wild strawberries, and “Indian Strawberries”, also called “mock” or “false” strawberries.

-There are a few ways to tell the difference between a true wild strawberry and it’s deceptive cousin.
-The easiest identifiers for me to remember are…
+Fortunately for us all, there are a few surefire ways to tell the difference between a true wild strawberry and it’s deceptive cousin.

 - Wild Strawberries will have a strong strawberry scent when crushed.